mic-code/Vulkan-Renderer-Template/README.md

 ## Current Status

-This project is currently under development.
+CodeVk_Renderer is actively under development.
 More features, optimizations, and examples will be added in future updates.

 ## Contributions

 Contributions are welcome!
-If you'd like to contribute, please open an issue or submit a pull request.
+If you'd like to contribute, please feel free to open an issue or submit a pull request.
+Suggestions for features, optimizations, and code improvements are highly appreciated.

 ## Future Improvements

-- Extended Documentation: As the project evolves, more detailed usage guides and API documentation will be added.
+- **Extended Documentation**: More detailed usage guides and API documentation are in the pipeline.

-- Stability Improvements: Continuous refactoring and optimization to ensure robust performance.
+- **Stability Improvements**: Ongoing efforts to refactor and optimize for robust performance.

-- Feature Expansion: Additional render paths, more advanced shading techniques, and improved debugging tools.
+- **Feature Expansion**: Addition of new rendering paths, advanced shading techniques, and improved debugging tools to enhance development capabilities.